 - Payments will be made retrospectively, upon Invoice, and after inspection of the works

-- There will be no repayment conditions on grant under £800
+- There will be no repayment conditions on this grants.

 In cases of suspected fraud or deception - It is the policy of the authority to actively pursue, identify and investigate suspected instances of fraud and deception.